csut017/naoblocks.net/docs/projects.md

-# Projects
+# Main Projects

-This page lists the projects in NaoBlocks.Net and their functionality.
+This page lists the projects that make up NaoBlocks.Net and their functionality.

 ## NaoBlocks.Core